filipgrgic/effort-estimation-for-requirements/README.md

   - Controls the randomness of the model output.
   - A value of `0.0` is used to make the output as deterministic as possible.

+* `CONTEXT_SIZE`

+  - Maximum context size used by the language model.

 * `MAX_TOKENS = 2048`

   - Maximum number of tokens the model can generate for a single response.

+### Context and Output Size

+If the model reports that the prompt or input exceeds the available context size, increase `CONTEXT_SIZE`.

+If model responses are truncated or incomplete, increase `MAX_TOKENS`.

+Keep in mind that the model's context window must accommodate both the input and the generated output.
+Therefore, larger values may also increase memory usage.

 ### Chunking Configuration